The Land I Knew

 That far off land is nearer, now,

-Not so far from the stride I first took
+Not so far from that first step

-Thus, do I leave the fog and the snow
+Thus, I leave the fog and snow

 To the clouds of yesteryear

-That heaped an unwelcome sorrow
+That heaped unwelcome sorrow

 I, therefore, pass with new found pleasure